0xsyr0/0xsyr0/README.md

 ## About me

 I am a cybersecurity specialist, red teamer and capture the flag player.
 If you want to read a little bit more, check out my blog on [Medium](https://syro.medium.com/) and also my [Hack The Box](https://app.hackthebox.com/profile/156456) profile.
+You can also find me on [Mastodon](https://infosec.exchange/@syro)

 In case that you are looking for a CTF team, feel free to open a join request on my team.